aaroexxt/aaroexxt/README.md

 I enjoy taking on solo and team projects spanning different disciplines of engineering, from custom e-bike drivetrains to reverse engineering my car!

-I'm currently a freshman at MIT as part of the Class of 2025.
+I'm currently a sophomore at MIT as part of the Class of 2025.

 ### My favorite projects

+- ⚙️ I designed [TeensyESC](https://github.com/aaroexxt/TeensyESC), a brushless motor controller based on the Teensy 4.1 chip and Trinamic TMC6200 gate drivers.
 - 🚀 I designed ~~[Zenith](https://github.com/aaroexxt/TVCRocket)~~, a model rocket that uses thrust-vectored control to stabilize itself.
 (Note: Made private due to potential for legal action due to [ITAR](https://en.wikipedia.org/wiki/International_Traffic_in_Arms_Regulations))
 - 🖥️ I also wrote some [ground station software](https://github.com/aaroexxt/RocketGroundStation), for remote flight monitoring and management.
 - 🛹 I'm working on a custom electric [skateboard and remote](https://github.com/aaroexxt/ESkateOS) to commute in style, in addition to an [electric bike](https://github.com/aaroexxt/BikeOSMKII)